DieterBaum/qt-fsarchiver/README.md

 The command for Fedora: (you must be an administrator su -l) dnf install  gcc gcc-c++ zlib-devel bzip2-devel xz-devel lzo-devel libgcrypt-devel e2fsprogs-devel libblkid-devel libattr-devel qt5-qtbase qt5-qtbase-devel gdisk sshfs sshpass nmap samba samba-client nfs-utils lz4-devel libzstd-devel jfsutils xfsprogs ccrypt libuuid-devel qt5-linguist

-You change in the terminal to the folder qt5-fsarchiver (extracted from the sources).
+You change in the terminal to the folder qt-fsarchiver (extracted from the sources).
 This is the command to install the program with Debian, Ubuntu  and und Mint: qmake && make && sudo make install In Debian you must instead sudo make install this: su -l, make install This is the command for Fedora and Suse: qmake-qt5 && make && sudo make install.